2019–20 Basketball Bundesliga: End of season tournament

 Because of the COVID-19 pandemic in Germany, the board of the BBL decided on 27 April to continue the season in a tournament format.
-The nine highest-placed teams in the regular season and Frankfurt will play behind closed doors.
+The nine highest-placed teams in the regular season and Frankfurt played behind closed doors.
 On 19 May, the Bavarian government allowed the tournament to be held at the Audi Dome in Munich.
 The schedule was announced on 20 May 2020.

 All times are local (UTC+2).